Psychology (PSY)

 The first in a two-course series, providing an overview of theories, methods, and applications of program evaluation and community consultation as tools for facilitating systemic and programmatic changes in community and clinical settings.
 Seminar covers techniques of entry into various settings and designing program evaluations in collaboration with various community organizations.

-Registration Restrictions: Admission to the Ph.D.
-Program in Clinical-Community Psychology.
+Registration Restrictions: Graduate standing and admission to the Ph.D.
+Program in Clinical-Community Psychology

 Prerequisites: PSY A639.